Sefer Yetzirah: Structure

-The last sentence describes how God "connects" the 22 letters of the Torah to Abraham's tongue, and reveals its secret to Abraham.
+The book describes the method for using the ten sefirot and the 22 Hebrew letters to gain Divine Insight/Secret using Abraham's tongue.
+God's covenant with Abraham is described as being twofold.

 The phonetic system

 The philological is discussed first, since it is necessary for an elucidation of the philosophical speculations of the work.
 The twenty-two letters of the Hebrew alphabet are classified both with reference to the position of the vocal organs in producing the sounds, and with regard to sonant intensity.
 In contrast to the Jewish grammarians, who assumed a special mode of articulation for each of the five groups of sounds, the Sefer Yetzirah says that no sound can be produced without the tongue, to which the other organs of speech merely lend assistance.
 Hence the formation of the letters is described as follows: